wp-plugins/advanced-post-slider/readme.txt

 * Fix for exclude option

 = 2.0 =
-* Important Upgrade notice
-	* Dont perform automatic upgrade now.
-There is a bug and I will fix it ASAP.
-Rather than upgrading automatically by clicking update now just deactivate the plugin then delete it from admin panel then re-install version 2 again.

 * Before upgrade
 	* Database structure of Advanced post slider is changed.
 Your previous option set and settings will be lost.
     * jQuery plugin is changed to bxSlider. jQuery Cycle plugin lover may consider not to update.